Network Norwood is delighted to be taking part in this year's Virtual Lambeth Country Show with our #StayHomeSupper project.

 What we do

 As a Community Hub, Network Norwood’s aim is to help people connect in the real world by improving accessibility to community events, activities and services.
-Community life, social connections and having a voice in local decisions are all factors that make a vital contribution to health and wellbeing.
-We all know that a person’s social networks has a significant impact on their health.
+Community life and having a voice in local decisions are all factors that make a vital contribution to our health and wellbeing and we believe that a person’s social network is important too.

 How we do it